The Best Gardening Books and Other Good Reads for Gardeners

 The Best Gardening Magazines

-Northern Gardener Magazine is another one of my favorites and I especially recommend it if you live in Minnesota, or any other zone 3 or zone 4 area.
+Northern Gardener Magazine is another favorite and I would recommend it if you live in a zone 3 or zone 4 area.
+For more southern gardens I love Southern Living.

 The Best Coffee Table Gardening Books